Blue Grass Chemical Agent-Destruction Pilot Plant: Planning and organization

 A systems contract was awarded in June 2003 to a joint venture team composed of Bechtel National, Inc., and Parsons Corporation.
 The Bechtel Parsons Blue Grass team was contracted to design, construct, systemize, operate, and close BGCAPP.

 In March 2005, the design-build-operate-close schedule was extended to make the program more affordable on an annual basis.
 Site preparation work and the construction of support buildings continued, and final designs for the remaining BGCAPP facilities were completed in 2010.
 In June 2019, the SDC began destroying mustard agent-filled projectiles.
 In January 2020, the BGCAPP main plant facility began destroying nerve agent-filled projectiles.
 The last munition was destroyed on July 7, 2023.

 The destruction schedule exceeded the terms of the Chemical Weapons Convention deadline of April 29, 2012.
 The U.S. subsequently committed to the Organisation for the Prohibition of Chemical Weapons to complete chemical weapons destruction by September 30, 2023, which it accomplished.

-Closure activities (decontamination, demolition, restoration of the site, and closure of permits) are slated to be completed in 2027.
+Closure activities (decontamination, demolition, restoration of the site, and closure of permits) are slated to be completed in Fiscal Year 2028.

 Legislation enacted by the U.S. Congress in 2007 (Public Laws 110-116 and 110-181) mandated the destruction of the remaining U.S. national chemical stockpile in accordance with the April 2012 date, but in no circumstances later than December 31, 2017.
 This deadline was subsequently extended to December 31, 2023, by the National Defense Authorization Act for Fiscal Year 2016 (Public Law 114-92).